 September 15 @ 5:00 pm – 6:30 pm PDT

 Problems using the ticket form below?
 You can also get tickets here.

 SPES uses the Zeffy platform to process payments, so your entire purchase goes to us.
 If you’d like to help Zeffy keep running its services, you can choose to tip them.
 If you don’t want to, choose “Other” in the drop-down menu and then enter $0.

-Join us for an online owl program!
-You will learn all about the owls that frequent Stanley Park, the sounds they make, and what they look like with photos and owl taxidermy.
+Silently fly into this online owl program with Public Environmental Educator Megan Manes!
+Megan has first-hand experience working with owls and other birds of prey, and loves to share her knowledge and passion for owls with others who “give a hoot” about them.
+Through photos and calls, you will learn about the owls that frequent Stanley Park, the sounds they make, and what they look like.
 We will also talk about what they eat, how they hunt, and the most recent sightings in Stanley Park.
-You can ask your questions in real time, just like if we were together in person!
+You can ask your questions in real time, just as if we were together in person!

-We gratefully acknowledge that the land on which we gather and work is the unceded and unsurrendered territories of the Coast Salish peoples, including the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) Nation, and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nation.
-For thousands of years, Coast Salish people have walked this land and walked with it in a good way, harvesting foods and medicines and made good ceremony here.
-The abundance that these lands and waters provide us to live, work and play is due to the reciprocal relationships by which Coast Salish people lived and live today.
+We gratefully acknowledge that the land on which we gather and help steward is the unceded and traditional territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) Nation, and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nation.
+Since time immemorial, Coast Salish peoples have lived reciprocally with the land, harvesting and cultivating foods and medicines and practicing ceremony.
+The abundance of these lands and waters, which enables us to live, work, and play here today, is a result of the past and on-going stewardship and advocacy of the Coast Salish peoples.